ChengzhePiao/likezwebs/_pages/research.md

 Stroke is the fourth leading cause of death in the UK and single largest cause of complex disability in adults, with annual costs projected to rise to £75bn within 20 years.
 100,000 people have strokes each year in the UK.
 The NHS England (NHSE) Long Term Plan is committed to saving 150,000 lives from cardiovascular disease over the next 10 years.
 Stroke survivors, clinicians, and policymakers have consistently called for better quality data on the long-term consequences of stroke, to better inform their clinical decision making.

 We are commited to unlocking the potential of data - reshaping health and care for stroke survivors with data.
 Providing data-driven solutions for stroke patients, health providers, researchers and policymakers, with an improved understanding of patient-centred health data and the use of cut-edging data analytics such as statistics, data mining, and AI technologies.
-More info is at: http://strokecare.uk.
+[More info...](http://strokecare.uk)

 <!-- Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.